 Etiology of Intrauterine Growth Restriction

-- Alcohol dependency in the first trimester is associated with fetal alcohol syndrome while in second and third trimester alcohol intake as less as two drinks per day is associated with FGR.
+- Alcohol dependency in the first trimester is associated with fetal alcohol syndrome, while, in the second and third trimester, alcohol intake as less as two drinks per day is associated with FGR.

 - Infections: TORCHES complex that includes Toxoplasma, Rubella, cytomegalovirus, herpes 1, herpes 2, HIV and, syphilis.